KWeatherwalks/KWeatherwalks.github.io/aboutme.md

 ---

 Hello!
-My name is Kevin, and I'm a data scientist.
+My name is Kevin.
+I'm an early-career data professional with a focus towards modern data management techniques and technologies.
+I am a Microsoft Certified Data Engineer Associate as well as a Databricks Data Engineer Associate.

+In my first tech role at Cognizant, I learned a lot about cloud services and how to run analytics pipelines using Azure Synapse Analytics.

-I'm a recent graduate of Lambda School's Data Science program, where I gained experience working on cross-functional teams, building predictive models, and analyzing data.
+In 2021, I graduated Lambda School's Data Science program, where I gained experience working on cross-functional teams, building predictive models, and analyzing data.
 My background in both pure and applied mathematics guides my focused and detailed approach to solving problems.
-I have a passion for understanding statistics, predictions, and systems.
-I consider myself a lifelong student as I am constantly learning more about everything from [Anscombe's Quartet](https://en.wikipedia.org/wiki/Anscombe%27s_quartet) to [Zipf's Law](https://en.wikipedia.org/wiki/Zipf%27s_law).

-My experience with Python, Java, Matlab, and R facilitates learning new languages, packages, and frameworks.

 ## Contact Me

 I am currently seeking roles related to data science and engineering, as well as backend development.
-Reach out to me at kevin.weatherwalks@gmail.com to talk more about how I can help your team.
+Schedule time with me at https://calendly.com/kevin-weatherwalks to talk about how I can help your team, and look at my profile at https://www.linkedin.com/in/kevin-weatherwalks/ for a more detailed view of my recent career.

 ---

 ## Things I enjoy

-- Organizing my work with Todoist and Notion so I can GTD.
+- Organizing my work with Todoist, Obsidian, and Sunsama so I can GTD.
-- Learning German, French, Spanish, and Korean on [Duolingo](https://www.duolingo.com/profile/kweatherwalks) by practicing for 15 minutes every day.
+- Learning German, Hawaiian, French, Spanish, and Korean on [Duolingo](https://www.duolingo.com/profile/kweatherwalks) by practicing for 15 minutes every day.
-- Walking and hiking with my fiancée around the parks in Newark while catching Pokémon in Pokémon Go.
-- Improving my writing, editing, and reading skills with [Elevate](https://elevateapp.com/).
+- Walking around our beautiful neighborhood with my wife and dog.
 - Cooking — it's an activity that blends scientific thinking and artistic creation in a delightful way.
-- Watching *Jeopardy!* and *SNL*, filling in crossword puzzles during the commercial breaks.
+- Completing a set of daily puzzles including the NYT's Wordle, Spelling Bee, and Daily Crossword.
 ---

 ## Things I read